Declarations and Statements

-We became a foundation trust ten years ago.
+We became a foundation trust in 2010.
 We employ approximately 2,500 substantive staff who work at numerous at sites and locations across our catchment area throughout the East Riding, Hull and Whitby.

 We are committed to ensuring there is no modern slavery or human trafficking in our supply chains or any part of our business activity.
 Our commitment is covered by our approach to modern slavery and human trafficking, which is part of our safeguarding strategy and arrangements.

 Our commitment to ensure no modern slavery is reflected in a number of our policies and procedures including:

 - Adults and Children Safeguarding policies - through these we address modern slavery issues with level three training and also provide e-learning as a stand-alone training module for modern slavery.

 - Raising Concerns and Freedom to Speak Up Policy - this policy reminds anyone who works (or has worked) in the NHS, or for an independent organisation that provides NHS services that they are able to raise concerns - this includes agency workers, temporary workers, students, volunteers, sub-contractors and governors.